Home

 Popular Breed

 The Miniature Schnauzer is a dog with universal appeal.
-Just walk down the main street of any town in the United States and you are bound to see at least one trotting jauntily along with a proud owner in tow at the end of a trendy leash.
+Just walk down the main street of any town in the United States and you'll probably see at least one trotting jauntily along with a proud owner in tow at the end of the leash.

 The Miniature – or Mini Schnauzer as it’s often called – is now the 11th most popular dog breed in America and number 7 in Canada.